QUICK INDEX TO PREVIOUS STORIES ABOUT AVID

 - Private dollars relieve cost to taxpayers as fundraising tops $230,000

-These students are making college dreams come true
+AVID is helping these students make college dreams come true

-AVID is a college-readiness program now in its third year at La Crosse Central and Logan high schools.
+AVID, which stands for Advancement Via Individual Determination, is a college-readiness program funded through major support from the La Crosse Public Education Foundation.
 AVID students learn specific skills for use in other classes, including note-taking, reading, writing, inquiry, and critical thinking skills.
 They also participate in tutoring sessions that emphasize collaboration and group problem-solving.

 All AVID students are required to take advanced-placement classes and are exposed to colleges through campus visits and class presentations.
 They get help writing letters or essays, completing pre-college testing, and applying for financial aid.

-When compared to the overall student body at Central and Logan, AVID students were more likely to be students of color and students from low-income families.
+The AVID program focuses on students in the academic middle – often those are students who don’t think about getting prepared for college until it’s too late.
+When compared to the overall student body at Central and Logan, AVID students are more likely to be students of color and more likely to be from low-income families with less family history of attending college.
 That fulfills a goal to reach students who are under-represented in college enrollment and graduation rates.
-All AVID students are on track to graduate and the average GPA was significantly higher than for non-AVID students.